 “Assumption of the Virgin” and “Madona di Ca’Pesaro”, under which lies the grave of the painter.

 Gallerie dell’ Accademia was founded primarily as an art school in 1750.
 It had the most famous art teachers of the time from all over Italy.
-Several works of Titian, including his last work ‘Pieta‘ (see below) can be found here.
+Several works of Titian, including his last work ‘Pieta‘ (see above) can be found here.
 The painting was finished after his death by Jacopo Palma il Giovane.

 Titian’s painting ‘The Martyrdom of St Laurence’ is found in this Cannaregio Church.
 This church is also referred to as the The Gesuiti, a well known order of priests in the Roman Catholic church that are still active to this day.
 This church apart from Titans work, has some highly unusual columns that are well worth finding.